EMC Cable entry system

 for safe cable entry into control cabinets

-EMC cable glands are used to introduce cables into control cabinets without impairing shielding or grounding.
+EMC cable entries are used to introduce cables into control cabinets without impairing shielding or grounding.

 Proper EMC bushing ensures low transition impedance and contributes to stable EMC performance in industrial installations.

-The choice of EMC cable gland is governed by the cable type, enclosure requirements and which EMC levels the installation must meet.
+The choice of EMC cable entry is governed by the cable type, enclosure requirements and which EMC levels the installation must meet.

 Based on: